-Scripture is flooded with people who made false assumptions about God..
-False assumptions about God’s ways; false assumptions about God’s timings; false assumptions about God’s methods; false assumptions about God’s character.
+Scripture is flooded with people who make false assumptions about God - false assumptions about God’s ways; false assumptions about God’s timings; false assumptions about God’s methods - false assumptions about God’s character.
 False assumptions about God’s purposes; false assumptions about God’s plans; false assumptions about God’s truth – false assumptions about God’s Word.

 Scripture gives many examples of people who built up false assumptions about God.
 From Adam to Malachi and from Matthew to John, God was often misunderstood.
-His ways was so strange and life’s circumstances conflicted with man’s expectations.
+His ways seemed so strange and life’s circumstances conflicted with man’s expectations.
 Some allowed unbelief to develop because things did not make sense to their minds.
 Some trusted His Word despite the devastating circumstances crushing their lives.
-They learned the lesson, that in spite of everything they had to trust the Lord: for my thoughts are not your thoughts, neither are your ways my ways, declares the LORD.
+They learned the lesson, that in spite of everything they had to trust the Lord, "for my thoughts are not your thoughts, neither are your ways my ways, declares the LORD".
 Isaiah 55:8

 Never miss a post